dericko/dericko.github.io/_posts/2014-06-01-an-early-morning-encounter.md

 ---
 layout: post
 title: "Concerning an Early Morning Encounter, Or, The Marriage of Bosse-de-Nage"
 description: "Anyone familiar with Alfred Jarry must know about his dog-faced baboon Bosse-de-Nage, and will hopefully appreciate my attempt at marrying off this odd character.
-Anyone unfamiliar with Alfred Jarry will probably think that this story is full of shit and/or nonsense.
-It is.
-But it was too tempting not to give Jarry's eccentric writing style a try, so here it is!"
+Anyone unfamiliar with Alfred Jarry may not know what to think of it.
+But it was too tempting not to give Jarry's eccentric writing style a try, so here it is."
 categories: writing fiction
 tags: pataphysics featured
 ---